2captcha/custom-slider-demo/README.md

 ### Code

-As we use ES6 `import` statements in the code, let's add the following property to `package.json` file:
+As we use ES6 `import` statements in the code, let's add the following property to the `package.json` file:

 ```json
 "type": "module"